ethersphere/ethswarm-blog-hugo/content/foundation/posts/swarm-state-of-the-network-march-2024.md

 | February  | 54.42                      |
 | March     | 34.96                      |

 ![chart-Monthly-Average-Win-Values](/uploads/chart-Monthly-Average-Win-Values-March.png)

-Similarly, the average win values decreased to 34.96 xBZZ in March, down from 54.42 xBZZ in February.
-This shows a reduction in the average reward value won by nodes.
+Average win values also saw a reduction, settling at 34.96 xBZZ, indicating a lower average reward amount collected per win across the network.

 ## Active Staking Node Monthly Average Earnings

-This metric shows the average monthly earnings for an active staking node.
+This metric shows the average monthly earnings for an active staking node (defined as a node which has submitted a commit transaction at least once in the month).

 | Month     | Avg Total Earnings per Node (xBZZ) |
 |-----------|------------------------------------|